With Webmin, you can:

 Webmin install complete.
 You can now login to https://your_server_ip_or_hostname:10000/ as root with your root password.

 That’s all; you have successfully installed Webmin on your CentOS 7 server.

 Configuring the firewall

 By default, Webmin listens for connections on port 10000 on all network interfaces.
-If you have a firewall running on your CentOS server, you’ll need to open the Webmin port.
+You'll need to open the Webmin port if you have a firewall running on your CentOS server.

 sudo firewall-cmd --zone=public --add-port=10000/tcp --permanent

 All is set from the server side, and we can go ahead to access the Webmin portal through the browser.
 Once the installation is completed, Webmin will start automatically and be ready to use.
 To access Webmin, type your server’s hostname name or public IP address followed by the Webmin port 10000: